Replinbash/C-Programming-101/README.md

 # C-Programming-101
-This repository is my C programming learning notes
+This repository is my introductory notes to programming